User Manual

 Kuika's Date Time Range element allows users to easily select a specific date and time range in your application.
 Users can either manually enter a date and time range or specify the start and end times through a date and time picker.
 The Date Time Range element is used when it is necessary to specify time ranges and prevents erroneous entries by allowing the user to select a valid time zone.
 In this tutorial, you will learn how to use the Date Time Range element and how to configure date-time range validations.

-The Date Time Range element is only supported by web applications.
+The Date Time Range element is supported in web and mobile applications.

 This training content consists of the following topics: